Sequential Group Composition: A Window into the Mechanics of Deep Learning: Related Work

 Our work engages with three fields: \emph{mechanistic interpretability}, where we identify the Fourier features used for group composition; \emph{learning dynamics}, where we explain how these features emerge through stepwise phases of training; and \emph{computational expressivity}, where we characterize how these phases scale with sequence length depending on architectural bias toward sequential or parallel computation.

 \paragraph{Mechanistic interpretability.}

 A large body of recent work has sought to reverse-engineer trained neural networks to identify the algorithms they learn to implement \cite{olah2020zoom,elhage2021mathematical,olsson2022context,elhage2022superposition,bereska2024mechanistic,sharkey2025open}.
 A common strategy in this literature is to analyze simplified tasks that reveal how networks represent computation at the level of weights and neurons.
 Among the most influential case studies are networks trained to perform modular addition \cite{power2022grokking}.
 It has been shown by numerous empirical studies that networks trained on this task develop internal \emph{Fourier features} and exploit trigonometric identities to implement addition as rotations on the circle \cite{nanda2023progress,gromov2023grokking,zhong2024clock}.
-Related Fourier features have also been observed in networks trained on binary group composition tasks \cite{chughtai2023toy,stander2023grokking,morwanifeature,tian2024composing} and in large pre-trained language models performing arithmetic \cite{zhou2024pre,kantamneni2025language}.
-Several works have sought to explain why such structure emerges, linking it to the task symmetry \cite{marchetti2024harmonics}, simplicity biases of gradient descent \cite{morwanifeature, tian2024composing}, and most recently a framework for feature learning in two-layer networks \cite{kunin2025alternating}.
+Related Fourier features have also been observed in networks trained on binary group composition tasks \cite{chughtai2023toy,stander2023grokking,morwanifeature,tian2024composing, li2024fourier, wu2025towards, mccracken2026uncovering} and in large pre-trained language models performing arithmetic \cite{zhou2024pre,kantamneni2025language, moisescu2025geometry}.
+Several works have sought to explain why such structure emerges, linking it to the task symmetry \cite{marchetti2024harmonics}, simplicity biases of gradient descent \cite{morwanifeature, tian2024composing}, and most recently a framework for feature learning in two-layer networks \cite{kunin2025alternating, he2026mechanism}.
 Our work extends these insights to group composition over sequences, and rather than inferring circuits solely from empirical inspection, we derive from first principles how networks progressively acquire these Fourier features through training.
+We collect technical remarks on how our work relates to previous group-theoretical constructions in \cref{app:rel_groups}.

 \paragraph{Learning dynamics.} A complementary line of research investigates how computational structure emerges during training by analyzing the trajectory of gradient descent rather than the final trained model.
 A consistent empirical finding is that networks acquire simple functions first, with more complex features appearing only later in training \cite{arpit2017closer,kalimeris2019sgd,barak2022hidden}.
 This staged progression—sometimes described as \emph{stepwise} or \emph{saddle-to-saddle}—is marked by extended plateaus in the loss punctuated by sharp drops \cite{jacot2021saddle}.
 These dynamics have been theoretically characterized across a range of simple settings \cite{gidel2019implicit,li2020towards,pesme2023saddle,zhang2025training, zhang2025saddle}.
 Of particular relevance is the \emph{Alternating Gradient Flow (AGF)} framework recently introduced by \citet{kunin2025alternating}, which unifies many such analyses and explains the stepwise emergence of Fourier features in modular addition.
 Building on this perspective, we show that networks trained on the sequential group composition task acquire Fourier features of the group in a greedy order determined by their importance.